 The volumes of microservices that Dojot uses can be incompatible between dojot versions.
-This means that you are unable to use dojot v0.4.x volumes in dojot v0.5.0 and vice versa.
+This means that you are unable to use dojot v0.4.x volumes in dojot v0.5.x or above and vice versa.

 To use different versions of dojot in the same environment, you must first drop the volumes of the other version.